Publishing to Gain Exposure and Credibility

 Also keep your eye out for articles written by others that might appeal to your client base.
 Sharing these articles with your network is an easy way to show that you are paying attention to developments in your field.
 Commenting on others’ posts is also a good way to showcase your expertise.

-By blogging, publishing in print publications and posting content online, you establish your authority in your practice area – a key building block for creating a strong client base and referral network.
+By blogging, podcasting, publishing in print publications and posting content online, you establish your authority in your practice area – a key building block for creating a strong client base and referral network.